gerhynes/scala-notes/README.md

 ### Sequences

-A sequence is a collection where you can access an element at a given index.
+A sequence is a collection which you can traverse in a given order and where you can access an element at a given index.

 `Seq` is a Trait